Genesee County Clerk's Office

 No marriage ceremony can be performed after the expiration date of a marriage license.

-Both applicants are required to have their own witness.
+Both applicants are required to have their own separate witness at the ceremony.
 Witnesses must be a minimum of 18 years of age.
 ALL PARTIES must sign the marriage license at the time of the ceremony.

 (1) Marriages may be solemnized by any of the following: